yc2839/PUI2016_bja282/HW3_bja282/README.md

 go over the assignments.
 We decided on a Null Hypothesis together for Problem 2.
 2. I also met with Jonathan and Scott on Monday evening to work on Problem 2 together.
 3. I completed Problem 2 using resources like StackExchange to explore how to index, re-index, and ascertain the day and hour of the "starttime" field in the Citibike data, which I stored in a Pandas dataframe.
-I added two columns to the dataframe that marked rides at given start times as beginning and ending within the MTA's definition of Rush Hours and then added a third column assigning a value of "1" to rides during rush hours and "0" to those taking place in Off Peak Hours.
+I added two columns to the dataframe that marked rides at given start times as starting at times within the MTA's definition of Rush Hours and then added a third column assigning a value of "1" to rides during rush hours and "0" to those taking place in Off Peak Hours.
 I then graphed the results on a day-by-day basis using Professor Bianco's examples as the basis for my work.